Providence88/ISANDE2-SDFO/README.md

 - **Mongoose**: ODM (Object Data Modeling) library for MongoDB and Node.js.
 - **Handlebars**: Templating engine for rendering HTML views.

+## Troubleshooting

+If something doesnt work then

+1. Delete node_modules (right click then delete it should have a pop up that says "move to recycle bin")

+2. Open terminal then type in the prompt:

+    npm i

 ## Installation

 1. Clone the repository: